-You can test different factors, like headlines, colors, buttons, design, calls-to-action, font size and more.
+You can test different factors, like headlines, colors, buttons, website design, calls-to-action, font size, and more.

 During the 2008 election, Obama’s team split-tested the website of the campaign.

 They tried 24 different versions.
-Once they found a winner, it helped collect 2.8 million more email addresses.
+Once they found a site conversion winner, it helped collect 2.8 million more email addresses.

 (The winner – via Quick Sprout)

-For example, if you change the placement of the button, the image and the copy from version A to B, and B actually performs better, how can you know what it was that worked?
+For example, if you change the placement of the button, the image, and the copy from version A to B, and B actually performs better, how can you know what it was that improved your conversion rate?

-Was it the button being on the right instead of left?
+Was it the button being on the right instead of the left?
 Or the new image?

 You can only derive meaningful results from A/B testing if you can attribute the changes in conversion rate to a specific change that you made.

-If the goal of the blog is to generate email signups and they drive 1000 visitors to each version of the page and, with the sidebar, 10% of people sign up and without it, 20% of people sign up, then they know no sidebar works best.
+With the sidebar, 10% of people sign up.
+Without it, 20% of people sign up, then they know no sidebar works best.